Great-West Lifeco

 Great-West Lifeco Inc. is a Canadian insurance-centered financial holding company that operates in North America (Canada and United States), Europe and Asia through five wholly owned, regionally focused subsidiaries.
-Many of the companies it has indirect control over are part of its largest subsidiary, The Canada Life Assurance Company; the others (Great West Life & Annuities Financial Inc. and Putnam Investments, LLC) are managed by Great-West Lifeco U.S. LLC, a U.S. based subsidiary.
-Great-West Lifeco is indirectly controlled by Montreal billionaire Paul Desmarais through his stake in the Power Corporation of Canada (owned by the Desmarais family since 1968), which owns 72% (down slightly from 74.6% in 2005) of Great-West Lifeco.
+Many of the companies it has indirect control over are part of its largest subsidiary, The Canada Life Assurance Company; the others (Great West Life & Annuities Financial Inc.) are managed by Great-West Lifeco U.S. LLC, a U.S. based subsidiary.
+Great-West Lifeco is indirectly controlled by Montreal billionaire Paul Desmarais Jr. through his stake in the Power Corporation of Canada (owned by the Desmarais family since 1968), which owns 72% (down slightly from 74.6% in 2005) of Great-West Lifeco.
 The hyphen in the company's name was originally a typesetter's error.

-For the three months ended June 2013, 63% of revenue originated in Canada, 26% from the U.S., and 10% from Europe.
+For the three months ending June 2013, 63% of revenue originated in Canada, 26% from the U.S., and 10% from Europe.
 Group retirement products (Canadian sales up 49%) and 401k markets (U.S. Great West Financial sales up 34%) remain key areas of growth for the company.
 Lower U.K. wealth management single premiums negatively affected growth.
-Boston-based Putnam Investments accounts for nearly a quarter of all assets under administration.
 Approximately half of company profit comes from Canada, a third from Europe and the rest from the United States.
 In the first half of 2011, premium income made up 63.99% of total revenue, up from 56.07%.
 In the third quarter of 2010, British sales outpaced all other regions with 45% growth, followed by the U.S. financial services business (up 41%).
 In 2009, 100% owned subsidiary London Life ranked 14th among Canada's largest private companies.